IoSonoFormaggio/Mechanical-Keyboards/README.md

 # Mechanical-Keyboards

+IoSonoFormaggio's Mechanical Keyboard Projects

 This is my Repository of all of my mechanical keyboard related projects including PCBs, Case designs, etc.